BU-ISCIII/virology_training/Nextflow/exercises/SARS-CoV-2_trainig.md

 ```
 nextflow run <path_to_viralrecon_repo>/main.nf -profile conda,test max_allele_freq = 0.80 -resume
 ```
-With this command line you are going to run the default test data set with all the default parameters.
+With this command line you are going to run the default test data set with all the default parameters, unless the max_allele_freq which we are going to set to 0.80, which means that we will select only those variants with a minimum allele frequency of 80% to be included in the consensus.
 This data is a subset of amplicon based sequenced SARS-CoV2 samples.
 This means that during the pipeline the sequences/positions corresponding to the amplicon's primers are going to be removed.

 :warning: In case you get the following error:
 ```